Australia Agrees Deal To Strengthen Solomons Police - UrduPoint

 Australia Agrees Deal To Strengthen Solomons Police

-Sydney, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Australia said Friday it had agreed to boost Solomon Islands' police force with a multi-year funding, training and infrastructure package for the Pacific nation, which has fostered close ties with China.
+Sydney, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Australia said Friday it has agreed to boost the Solomon Islands' police force with a finance and training package for the Pacific nation, which has fostered close ties with China.

-But in a sign of the competition it faces from Beijing, the Solomons police announced the same day it had received a modest donation from China for its police support fund.

-The Australian deal -- valued at Aus$190 million (US$118 million) over four years -- will include the construction of a new police training centre in the Solomons' capital Honiara, Canberra said.
+The deal includes Aus$190 million (US$118 million) in financing over four years and will see the construction of a new police training centre in the Solomons' capital Honiara, Canberra said.

 It represents a "new foundation for Australia's security partnership with the Solomon Islands", Prime Minister Anthony Albanese told a news conference.

-"What we have done is ensure that Australia remains the security partner of choice," he said.
+"What we have done is ensure that Australia remains the security partner of choice."

-Albanese said he sealed the agreement after discussions with Solomon Islands Prime Minister Jeremiah Manele.
+Albanese said he sealed the agreement in discussions with Solomon Islands Prime Minister Jeremiah Manele.

 Manele's predecessor switched diplomatic recognition from Taipei to Beijing in 2019.